rfitkin90/burger/README.md

 # burger

+Uses MySQL to read, add, and remove data from a database in the form of creating and eating burgers and discarding the trash.

 ### User Instructions

 1. Enter a burger name and click the "Add burger" button to add it to the "Tasty Burgers" panel.